cockroachdb/docs/v22.1/manage-certs-vault.md

 Without OCSP, there is a premium on enforcing short validity durations for certificates; otherwise, stolen credentials may be used to work persistent mischief over a long window.

-The approach taken here is intended to be automation friendly.
-Users should consider automating PKI-related operations to reduce latency and ease repition, hence reducing the time-cost of frequently issuing fresh certificates.
+The approach taken here can be automated.
+Users should consider automating PKI-related operations to reduce latency, repetition, and mistakes.

-For example, a broad baseline recommendation might be to issue new certificates daily, keeping the validity duration under two days.
+For example, you might choose to issue new certificates daily, and for those certificates to remain valid for two days.

 ### Task personas

-The work described here can be divided up into three chunks, each of which might be performed by a different person and therefore which require access to different GCP and Vault resources.
-Each of the three personas will therefore correspond to a GCP service account and a Vault policy.
+The work described here can be divided up into three chunks, each of which might be performed by a different team or individual, and each of which might require access to different resources in both GCP and Vault.
+Each of the three personas in the following table correspond to a GCP service account and a Vault policy.

 persona | tasks | Vault permissions | GCP Permissions
 ----|------|-------|---